-It’s not too far-fetched to say that manufacturing – or any industry, cannot function without software.
+It’s not too far-fetched to say that manufacturing – or any industry – cannot function without software.
 Manufacturing software is especially relevant at a time where manufacturers are seeking out ways to streamline core processes and drive efficiencies.

-What’s more, frustration with manual methods or unsuitable software is driving a trend towards specialised manufacturing software, specifically manufacturing execution systems and integrated solutions.
+Frustration with manual methods or unsuitable software is driving a trend towards specialised manufacturing software, specifically manufacturing execution systems and integrated solutions.